Bloodflake/Calculator/readme.md

 # Calculator WebApp
-This repo contain code of simple Addition Calculator.
+This repo contain code of simple Addition Calculator and BMI Calculator.

 ## Description
 This Repo is for learning working of Nodejs and Express.